 I also loved learning that a place like this actually exists!

 Length of tour: The tour starts at 9:15 am and lasts all-day

 Meeting Point: Meet at Stand 3, Greenline Coach Terminal (behind the Victoria train station).

 Nearest Tube Station: Victoria

-Take a breather from the chaotic pace of London with this charming tour through some of the most beautiful villages in England.
+Take a breather from the chaotic pace of London with this charming tour to some of the prettiest English villages.

 Because believe it or not:

 The Cotswolds are an official UK, Area of Outstanding Beauty since they are full of collections of quaint AF, English country cottages.